Marcus Insights

 Sustainability

-Implementing sustainability in the apparel industry requires a multifaceted approach, focusing on material sourcing, production processes, and end-of-life Product Management.
+Implementing Sustainability in the apparel industry requires a multifaceted approach, focusing on material sourcing, Production processes, and end-of-life Product Management.
 For apparel, transitioning to sustainable materials such as organic cotton, recycled polyester, or Tencel can significantly reduce environmental impact.

 However, this transition must be carefully managed to avoid substantial cost increases.
 Negotiating long-term contracts with suppliers of sustainable materials can secure more favorable pricing and ensure a steady supply.
 Additionally, investing in technologies that reduce water and energy use in production can lessen environmental impact and lead to cost savings over time.
 Implementing a take-back or recycling program aligns with Circular Economy principles, enhancing brand loyalty among environmentally conscious consumers.
 To maintain competitive pricing, the brand should gradually integrate these practices, leveraging any cost savings from improved efficiencies to offset higher material costs.

-Learn more about Product Management Circular Economy Sustainability
+Learn more about Product Management Circular Economy Sustainability Production

 Supply Chain Resilience